 1. Online Giving

 Fast, convenient and secure giving for one-time or recurring payments.
-Create an account to set up recurring payments and keep track of your giving.
-Debit cards and bank withdrawals are accepted.
+Create an account to set up recurring payments and to have the ability to view your giving history anytime.

 Give cash or checks during the time of offering at weekend services.
 Drop off cash or check donations at the church office.
-The office is open Monday-Friday 9am-4pm.
+The office is open Monday-Thursday 9am-4pm & Friday 9am-3pm.

 God’s word calls us to cheerfully give our first fruits to the local church as an act of worship to Him.
 Friends Community Church is 100% funded by donations from our church family.
 FCC accepts donations through cash, check, debit and online bank withdrawals.

 All gifts are tax deductible, and those who donate will receive a receipt in accordance with IRS requirements each January.
 Feel free to contact the church office with any questions, or to request an update on your year-to-date giving.

 All donations are directed to the General Fund, unless otherwise noted.
 Special gifts for the Compassion Ministry or events can be made online or marked on an FCC donation envelope, or written on the memo line of a check.
 Thank you for supporting Friends Community Church with your time, talent and treasure.

 firstname.lastname@example.org | 714-529-3114